The default Windows Find only seems to work erratically for text in files: I try not to use it.

 If they don't totally disallow MSIs but just have you run as a regular user you could even install programs to this location.

 Were I in your shoes, I'd petition for cygwin or MSYS.
-You've probably tried that of course.Chill out, snowflake.
+You've probably tried that of course.See you, space cowboy.